simplifyme7/Simply/README.md

 1. Edit the `.env` file and fill in the following values

-- `DISCORD_BOT_TOKEN`: Your Discord bot token.
+- `DISCORD_BOT_TOKEN` Your Discord bot token.
-- `GOOGLE_AI_KEY`: Your Google AI API key.
-Google API Key can be acquired from [Google AI Studio](https://aistudio.google.com/app/apikey).
+- `GOOGLE_AI_KEY` Your Google AI API key.
+Free Google API Keys can be acquired from [Google AI Studio](https://aistudio.google.com/app/apikey).
-- `MAX_HISTORY`: The maximum number of messages to retain in history for each user.
+- `MAX_HISTORY` The maximum number of messages to retain in history for each user.
 0 will disable history
-- `TEST_CHANNEL`: The name of the channel where you would like to test Simply.
+- `TEST_CHANNEL` The name of the channel where you would like to test Simply.
 (Optional)
-- `PUBLIC_CHANNEL`: The name of the channel where you would like everyone to use Simply.
+- `PUBLIC_CHANNEL` The name of the channel where you would like everyone to use Simply.

 2. Run `SimplyAIBot.py`

 ## Commands

 - **Mention or reply to Simply to activate:** History only works on pure text input.
-- `/reset`: Resets and clears the user chat history with Simply.
-History automatically resets after 15 messages.
+- `/reset` Resets and clears the user chat history with Simply.
+History automatically resets after passing the `MAX_HISTORY`.
-- `/info`: Provides basic info and description about Simply.
+- `/info` Provides basic info and description about Simply.
-- `/classification`: Describes the classification of grades scored by Simply.
+- `/classification` Describes the classification of grades scored by Simply.

+## Customization

 ## Discord

 - You can join the official SimplyAI discord server and use Simply for free at https://discord.gg/jDGJms44Cw
 - Optionally, you can also add Simply to your own server with https://discord.com/oauth2/authorize?client_id=1161496541421391884

-## Customization